SmartApplicationUnipi/Smart_ELF/SmartApp.ENLP/README.md

   "time_stamp" : int,
   "valence" : float,
   "arousal" : float,
+  "query" : user_query,
+  "answer" : nlp_answer,
   "tag": "ENLP_ELF_EMOTION"
 }
 ```
 where `valence` and `arousal` coordinates identify the ELF's internal emotional state.
+The ELF emotion is related to the pair `query`, `answer` taken from NLP group.

 ## Emotion to Text (ETT)
 When ELF reply to the user he has to do so in a human-like way.
 In order to accomplish this task the module `EttService_c.py` is awakened every time an answer that has to be provided to the user is published to the KB.
 The module calls in turn functions contained in `ett.py` in order to: